WordPress

 1. MalCare (The Best Plugin – Scan wordpress for malware)

-MalCare | Best WordPress Malware Website Scanner Plugins
+MalCare | Scan WordPress for Malware with 10 Best Malware Plugins

 MalCare is the only WordPress malware scanner that detected every instance of malware on our test site.
 We could end the review here since that’s the most crucial aspect of a malware scanner, but there’s more to discuss.